tamhinsf/AzureMonitor4Siem/README.md

 * Creates an Azure Resource Group that will contain all the Azure-based resources required to support the integration
 * Creates an Event Hub namespace
 * Configures Azure Monitor to export and stream activity logs into a new Event Hub within the just-created Event Hub namespace
-* Creates and configures an Azure Blob Storage account and Storage Container, which will be used to manage the synchronization state of the client application
+* Creates and configures an Azure Blob Storage account, and within that Storage account a Storage Container, which will be used to manage the synchronization state of the client application
-* Generates Shared Access Signatures for both the Event Hub and Blob Storage Container, eliminating the need to use master account keys in the client application
+* Generates Shared Access Signatures for both the Event Hub and Blob Storage account, eliminating the need to use master account keys in the client application
 * Generates a configuration file (***azureSettings&#46;json***) storing all connection parameters required by the client application.

+NOTE: If you don't want to use our setup script to create and configure the required Azure resources, no problem!
+We'll describe manual the steps required and the settings you need to place into ***azureSettings&#46;json***

 ***AzureMonitor4Siem***, the client application, is built using [.NET Core](https://www.microsoft.com/net/) and can be run on Windows, macOS, and Linux.
 It connects to the Event Hub created by Azure Monitor and downloads Azure activity logs to the local filesystem of the computer it's running on.
 This application makes use of: